-Photography sites abound on the internet, but some good starting points could be Digital Photography School, including this page of 25 Landscape Photography Tutorials, and also the collection of Photography Composition Articles at photoinf.com.
+Photography sites abound on the internet, but some good starting points could include Digital Photography School, including this page of 25 Landscape Photography Tutorials, and also the collection of Photo Composition Articles at photoinf.com.

 Regardless of photography knowledge, much can be gained by simply spending extra time composing photos.
 Sometimes a small tweak to the framing or viewpoint can make a big difference.

 I've often watched people arriving at viewing platforms at scenic spots.
 Most will take a few quick snaps from the designated viewpoints without spending much time on it.
 Sometimes this will produce a great result, but more likely it will be average.

 A few will linger, trying different angles and compositions, maybe straying off the path in search of interesting viewpoints.
 Taking a little extra time and care doesn't guarantee results above the average, but it does increase the likelihood of it.

 These photos of Dip Falls in Tasmania are an example.
 The first is the standard view from the main part of the viewing area at the base of the falls.
 The second shot was the result of wandering around to find other viewpoints.

 I'd like to be clear about one thing: there’s nothing wrong with a quick snap taken from an obvious viewpoint.
 Lookouts and viewing areas are usually positioned where they are to highlight a good view.
 But getting photos that are different, or better, usually requires exploring beyond the obvious.